IF (film): Plot

-Following a tip, Bea, Cal, and Blue find Blue's original child Jeremy, now a man anxiously trying to make a business deal.
+Following a tip, Bea, Cal, and Blue find Blue's creator Jeremy Griffith, now a man anxiously trying to make a business deal.
 With Bea's help, Jeremy is reminded of his childhood, causing Blue to glow.
 Blue then touches Jeremy, who had frozen outside his business meeting, and the glow spreads to Jeremy as Blue tells him "you're okay".
 Jeremy then begins his business presentation with newfound confidence.
 Blue's achievement is celebrated at Memory Lane, where Bea says that she and Cal make a good team.

 Bea returns to Margaret's apartment to find Margaret worried about Bea's father, who has undergone his surgery.
 Comforted by Cal, Bea confides that she does not want to say goodbye to her dad, so he suggests she tell him a story instead.
 At the hospital, Bea tells her unresponsive father a story about how she was pushing herself to act like a grown-up when she is just a child who still needs her father.
 He awakens, much to her relief.
 When Bea exits his hospital room, all of the IFs who had accompanied her to the hospital have vanished.

 Returning to her grandmother's building, Bea tries to thank Cal only to discover that the door to his apartment opens into an old storage room.
 After her dad is released from the hospital, he and Bea pack to return home.
 During this, Bea realizes from an old picture she painted that Cal is her own IF, whom she had forgotten after her mother's death.
 Bea rushes to Cal's room and thanks him for helping, telling him that she will always need him.
 This allows her to see Cal and the IFs again, and they reunite one last time, a glow spreading between them.

-Sometime later, Cal continues reuniting the IFs with their grown-up humans, and Benjamin meets his IF, a cartoonish, bespectacled physician dragon with similar injuries.
+As Bea and her father leave, Margaret speaks with Blossom, now able to see her.
+Cal continues reuniting the IFs with their grown-up humans, and Benjamin meets his IF, a cartoonish, bespectacled physician dragon with similar injuries.
+At their home, Bea's father trips and quotes "Hey Keith".